Schmiddiii/goWebGui/README.md

 ## More information

 To learn more about the usage of this programm see the examples implementing string-concatination or a tick-tack-toe example.
+Another, more indepth example is the [goChatBot](https://github.com/Schmiddiii/goChatBot).